 Performance Tracking > 2009 Hurricane Season |

-Since the public Web Performance reports are a major part of our contribution to the online community, the gathered data from the measurements of some of the most visited hurricane and disaster-related websites is now at your disposal.
-The Reports reflect the most common performance criteria: response time and availability - but in-debt analytical information is also collected and stored in the WebSitePulse system for future references.
-The project took place during the most active time of the season - August 1st through October 31st, 2009.
+The complete data from the measurements of some of the most visited hurricane and disaster-related websites is now at your disposal.
+The Reports reflect the most common performance criteria: response time and availability - in-depht analytical information is also collected and stored in the WebSitePulse system for future references.

 Average Response times for the whole period